Introduction

 Civil Penalties

-Negative Effects on One’s Reputation
+Negative Impact on One’s Reputation

-Elimination of One’s Job
+End of One’s Work

-Provision of Financial Services That Are Not Up to Par
+Financial Services That Aren’t Up to Scratch

 A Decline in the Level of Confidence Held by Investors